 You don’t need any particular level of expertise to host or facilitate a session: what really counts is that you have a brilliant idea, project, or topic, and you choose one of the MSW topics.
 However, if you are under the age of 18 (or the age of majority in your jurisdiction if older), your parent or guardian must complete the form for you.

 Are there other ways to submit my idea?

 Sure!
-If you feel uncomfortable with the online form, or it doesn’t fit your proposal, don’t hesitate to email us at email@example.com and we will get in touch with you as soon as we can.
+If you feel uncomfortable with the online form or it doesn’t fit your proposal, don’t hesitate to email us at firstname.lastname@example.org, and we will get in touch with you as soon as possible.

 How can I prepare the best proposal?

 First of all, pick your favorite topic, choosing among the following ones:

 - Day #1 (Dec.
 10) – Human Rights in the Metaverse

 - Day #2 (Dec.
 12) – Digital Culture, Arts, & Media

 - Day #3 (Dec.
 13) – Child Safety & Children’s Rights

 - Day #4 (Dec.
 14) – Medical XR & Immersive Healthcare